 The Urban Development Authority (UDA) was launched by the then Prime Minister Tun Abdul Razak in the year 1971 with the purpose of advancing the young Malaysia’s planned urban development.
 UDA Group was among the many initiatives taken by Tun Abdul Razak – who gained the moniker ‘Bapa Pembangunan’ or Father of Development – to develop the nation and unite the citizen especially after the tragedy that befall us on 13 May 1969.

 Among UDA’s initial development is Taman Tun Dr Ismail, which has now grown to be an affluent township.
-UDA’s subsequent land developments include Bandar Baru Uda in Johor Bahru, Puduraya, Dayabumi, Bandar Tun Hussein Onn, Cheras and Dataran Maybank among others.
+UDA’s subsequent land property developments include Bandar Baru Uda in Johor Bahru, Puduraya, Dayabumi, Bandar Tun Hussein Onn, Cheras and Dataran Maybank among others.
 Many of these projects are now major landmarks.

 UDA continued to grow and in the year 1999, UDA Holdings Berhad was formed and listed on the Kuala Lumpur Stock Exchange.
 In 2004, half of UDA Holdings Berhad’s share was acquired by Khazanah Nasional Berhad and in 2008 the share was transferred to the Ministry of Finance, making it a Government-linked Company.